 The western half of the Roman Empire, as a political unit, formally came to an end in A.D.
-476 with the deposing of the last Roman emperor in the west.
-The deposing of the last western emperor was the result of a chain of events set in motion by the Gothic migration of A.D.
+476 with the removal of the last Roman emperor in the west.
+This act was the dramatic result of a chain of events set in motion by the Gothic migration of A.D.
 376.

-In 376, the Goths appeared along the Danube River frontier and petitioned the emperor of the eastern half of the empire, whose name was Valens, for permission to cross the Danube River and enter the empire.
-Often, we speak of the Goths as a barbarian tribe, but technically that’s not correct.
-The Goths and other tribes—the Vandals, the Franks, for example—were really collections of different tribes.
+In 376, the Goths appeared along the Danube River frontier and petitioned Valens, the emperor of the eastern half of the empire, for permission to cross the river and enter the realm.
+Though the Goths are often spoken of as a barbarian tribe, that’s technically not correct.
+The Goths and other tribes—the Vandals and Franks, for example—were collections of different tribes.

 Learn more: Franks and Goths